wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.7 =
+* Fixed some variable and array initialization issues.

 = 2.0.6 =
 * Updated data retrieval function to optimize instantiation/destruction.